ShaneCurcuru/theapacheway.com/README.md

 ## Credits - See Colophon

 Credits for the Minimal-Mistakes theme used here and the text content about the ways & aspects is in the [Colophon](http://theapacheway.com/colophon).
+Credit for developing the core concepts of the Apache Way and living them through nearly 200 Apache projects to the [Members and committers of the ASF](https://community.apache.org/).

 Copyright © [Shane Curcuru](http://shanecurcuru.org/) 2017-2018 | A [Punderthings℠ Production](http://punderthings.com/) | Licensed: [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)